 Support is provided to ensure children with disabilities are included in all program activities.
 Children with emotional and social developmental issues are also provided with referral and support services as needed to meet individual needs.

 Children must be healthy to grow and learn.
 Head Start works with each family to provide medical & dental services, immunizations, and other health assessments.
 Nutritious meals are served family style throughout the program.
-Each part day child participates in breakfast and snack or lunch and snack.
+Each child is provided with breakfast, lunch and snack.
 Nutrition education is provided for parents and children.
 Special menus are planned for each child with medical or religious beliefs.

 Parent & Family Engagement